-If pupils trust us, and believe that we are "on their side" they will usually accept being reprimanded without resentment.
-If they are unco-operative or hostile we should not abandon the effort to win them over (even though we may have to discipline them); rather we should try to discover - and remove - the cause of their unsatisfactory attitude, and praise them for any noticeable improvement in their work and/or behaviour.
+If pupils trust us, and believe that we are "on their side", they will usually accept being reprimanded without resentment.
+If they are uncooperative or hostile we should not abandon the effort to win them over (even though we may have to apply sanctions in line with our Positive Behaviour Policy); rather we should try to discover - and remove - the cause of their unsatisfactory attitude, and praise them for any noticeable improvement in their work and/or behaviour.